 Mesothlioma can be further classified by cell type.
 These mesothelioma tumors may be categorized as being benign or malignant, epithelial, sarcomatoid, or biphasic, or as one of several other less common cell variants.
-Examination of the tumor cells, known as histology, is an important part of diagnosis that can help doctors determine the type of cancer and what treatments will best help the patient.
+Examination of the tumor cells, known as histology, can help doctors determine the type of cancer and what treatments will best help the patient.

-Histology is the study of cells and is used in medicine to aid in diagnoses.
+Histology, the study of cells, is used in medicine to aid in diagnoses.
 For cancers, like mesothelioma, examining the cells of a tumor or a suspected tumor can tell a doctor if the patient has cancer, if it is malignant.
 In some cases, these cells can also help determine where the cancer originated.
 Mesothelioma cells are notoriously difficult to diagnose.
-They don’t always clearly look different from other cancer cells.
+They don’t always look different from other cancer cells.
 For example, pleural mesothelioma cells look a lot like lung cancer cells.

-To study the cells and determine cell type for mesothelioma, a patient must first be biopsied.
-This involves extracting a sample of fluid or tissue from an area of the body thought to have a tumor or from a known tumor, the sample will be taken directly from that.
-The tissue sample is prepared on a microscopic slide and stained so that the individual cells can be seen.
-A pathologist then examines the cells and attempts to identify them to aid in diagnosis and treatment plans.
+To determine cell type for mesothelioma, a patient needs a biopsy.
+A sample of fluid or tissue is taken from an area of the body thought to have a tumor or from a known tumor, the sample will be taken directly from that.
+The tissue sample is prepared on a microscope slide and stained to reveal the individual cells.
+A pathologist examines the cells and attempts to identify them to aid in diagnosis and treatment.

-A subtype of histology, called immunohistochemistry, uses antibodies to stain tissue and fluid samples.
+Immunohistochemistry, a type of histology, uses antibodies to stain tissue and fluid samples.
 These antibodies attach to specific antigens, or proteins on certain types of cancer cells.
-With an immunohistochemistry approach, a pathologist can target one particular cancer cell type and either confirm or rule out its presence in a biopsy sample.
+Using immunohistochemistry, a pathologist can target one particular cancer cell type and either confirm or rule out its presence in a biopsy sample.

 Benign and Malignant Cells

-When a pathologist studies the cells from a person with mesothelioma, one thing he or she looks for is the type of cell in the tumor: epithelial, sarcomatoid, or both.
+When a pathologist studies the cells from a person with mesothelioma, he or she looks for the type of cell in the tumor: epithelial, sarcomatoid, or both.
 Epithelial cells are most common and are found in 50 to 70 percent of malignant mesothelioma tumors.
 They have certain physical characteristics that can be seen under a microscope, including large nuclei and branching patterns in how they grow.